 Converse also produced this particular design in smooth leather.

 One version that I particularly remember was a patriotic "red, white, and blue."
-I didn't have any, but I remember that one of my high school friends, Russ, had a pair.
+I didn't have any, but I remember that one of my high school friends, Russell, had a pair.

 Want another pair of a classic?
 Converse has reissued the "stripe-star-stripe" design under the name "Academy."
 Note that the black heel patch is apparently back!

 Back to the top of Charlie's Sneaker Pages!